-^{} Applicants who cannot keep their appointment should attend at the Enrolment Bureau on Thursday, February 28, between 2 p.m. and 5 p.m. or 6 p.m. and 8 p.m.
+^{} Applicants who cannot keep their appointment should attend at the Enrolment Bureau on Thursday, February 27, between 10 a.m.-12 noon, 2 p.m.-5 p.m., and 6 p.m.-8 p.m.
 If they fail to keep the original appointment or fail to pay their fees, a class place may not be available.
 Students enrolling on this Thursday will be liable to pay a late fee of £1.